Edge Of Europe

 We will experience a difference in climate between the two different regions we visit.
 In the high mountains, the weather in late April is usually cold-cool and changeable, and with the winter snows beginning to melt.
 Daytime temperatures will typically vary from 5-15°C (41-59F), but drop quickly at night.

-The southeastern steppes of the Iori Uplands in late April average rather warmer, with daytime temperatures typically in the range of 13-26°C (55-79F) and periods of sunny skies and more overcast or rainy conditions and it can feel cool, especially at night.
+The southeastern steppes of the Iori Uplands in April average rather warmer, with daytime temperatures typically in the range of 13-26°C (55-79F) and periods of sunny skies and more overcast or rainy conditions and it can feel cool, especially at night.

 There is a high chance of some precipitation on this tour and whilst this is most likely to fall as rain, snow is still possible in the mountains.